For You (Liam Payne and Rita Ora song)

-"For You" is a song recorded by British singers Liam Payne and Rita Ora, for the soundtrack to the film Fifty Shades Freed (2018).
+"For You" is a song recorded by British singers Liam Payne and Rita Ora for the soundtrack to the film Fifty Shades Freed (2018).
 It was released on 5 January 2018 through Universal Studios and Republic Records as the lead single from the soundtrack.
 The music video was released on 26 January 2018.
 The song was also included on Ora's second studio album, Phoenix (2018) and Payne's debut studio album, LP1 (2019).

-"For You" reached the top ten in the United Kingdom, France, Norway, Switzerland, Austria, Portugal, Poland and Belgium, and peaked at number one in Germany.
+"For You" reached the top ten in the United Kingdom, France, Norway, Switzerland, Austria, Portugal, Poland, and Belgium, and peaked at number one in Germany.
+The track uses samples from "Ten Seconds Before Sunrise" by Tiësto.

 Promotion

 On 20 December 2017, both artists posted a promotional shot on social media of themselves standing together, dressed up to the nines, along with the hashtag "#FiftyShadesFreed".
 The picture started speculation on a possible collaboration between the two for the upcoming film Fifty Shades Freed, in which Ora appears.
 A day after, the pair released the first teaser of the song on social media.
 On 3 January 2018, they revealed the song's release date and released the second teaser, a video showing the studio session in which they recorded the song.